 My luck with yeast breads has been spotty at best, but I did just fine with this one.
 The dough is a little elastic so it takes a bit of rolling when you are ready to “dress” your dolls.

-this video I decided to divide my dough a little differently.
-I thought I'd let you have a look at both techniques and decide what works best for you.
-(In other words, if you are a person who wants exact portion instructions I'd suggest using the specifications on the recipe card.)
+I have left the recipe exactly as I found it (verbatim) on the printable recipe card, but after watching this video I decided to divide my dough a little differently.
+I thought I’d let you have a look at both techniques and decide what works best for you.
+(In other words, if you are a person who wants exact portion instructions I’d suggest using the specifications on the recipe card.)

 …crossing one side over the other.
 It’s almost as if you are wrapping the egg-head in a scarf.